jeengbe/ts-cache/README.md

 Use `has` to check whether there exists a cached value for a single key.

-To delete whether several keys have a cached value, use `mhas`. `mhas` only reports whether all of the provided keys have a value cached and returns no inforation about which/how many of the given keys have no value cached.
+To check whether there exist cached values for several keys, use `mhas`.

 ### Get and if not present, calculate and set (`cached`/`mcached`)